 What is Upcountry Maui?

-The elevation of Upcountry Maui, which ranges from 1,500 to over 4,000 feet, provides a cooler climate compared to the tropical warmth found at sea level.
+The elevation of Upcountry Maui, which ranges from 1,500 to over 4,000 feet, provides a cooler climate than the tropical warmth at sea level.
 The region is known for its fertile volcanic soil, making it the heart of Maui’s agricultural scene.
 Whether you’re a nature lover, foodie, or simply looking for a peaceful retreat, Upcountry offers an experience unlike any other part of the island.

 One of the first things visitors notice upon entering Upcountry Maui is the drop in temperature.
-Thanks to its higher elevation, this area enjoys a mild, cooler climate, which offers a refreshing break from the humidity and heat found along the coastline.
-With temperatures often ranging between 50 to 70 degrees Fahrenheit, it’s wise to bring a light jacket, especially if you plan to visit during the evening or early morning.
+Thanks to its higher elevation, this area enjoys a cooler climate, offering a refreshing break from the humidity and heat along the coastline.
+With temperatures often ranging between 50 and 70 degrees Fahrenheit, it’s wise to bring a light jacket, especially if you plan to visit during the evening or early morning.

 The cooler temperatures of Upcountry make it ideal for farming.
 Many of the island’s finest organic produce, coffee, flowers, and even wine are grown in this region.
 Visitors often come to experience the farms, ranches, and botanical gardens that thrive in this climate, creating a unique fusion of agriculture and tourism.